Alemato/Banking-Micro-SOA-System/README.md

         - `GetAccount`
         - `CheckTokenResponse`

-3. **Bank Account Service Provider**
+3. **Bank Account Service**
     - Type: SOAP Service Provider
-    - Responsibilities: Manages current accounts, adds and removes money, and saves transactions.
-Keeps track of all bank account information and related transactions using a database.
+   - Responsibilities: Manage current accounts, add and remove money, and save transactions.
+It keeps track of all bank account information and related transactions in a database.
     - Operations:
         - `CreateBankAccount`
         - `AddMoney`